sameergk/REINFORCE_SOURCE/README.md

 --
 The [NF Development][nfs] guide will provide what you need to start create your own NFs.

+Resilient NF chains
+--
+More details to follow on how to setup the Local an Remote replica mapping.

 [onvm]: http://sdnfv.github.io/onvm/
 [license]: LICENSE